SecretX33/ChronoMover/ADVANCED_README.md

 1. Run the command manually with your actual directories
 2. Verify the files are moved correctly
 3. Check that the folder structure is preserved as expected
-4. Ensure empty directories are cleaned up (if not using `--dry-run`)
+4. Verify empty directories are deleted as expected (or use `--keep-empty-folders` to preserve them)
 5. Test the batch file/script if using one

 ### Logging Output